michelemartone/dabo/README.md

  * you can run many, e.g.: `./dabo.sh $TEST1 $TEST2`
  * such test scripts shall be portable to any other testing facility

+## DABO caution note
+ * DABO performs no chroot or permissions downgrade
+ * run tests of other people using a shared restricted account !!!

 ## DABO options
 The script works in the current directory.
 It reads the following environment variables: